Do you own or manage property in Tampa, Florida? If yes, you must have some amount of pavement to take care of.

 An aging asphalt driveway or parking lot can become a nuisance, especially when you have a tight budget.
 But even if you are short on funds, you can’t neglect the cracks and potholes on your asphalt pavement.

 At Resource Pavement Group, we always encourage our clients to maintain an asphalt maintenance budget.
-Luckily with asphalt pavements, timely repairs don’t cost a lot and help you avoid major expenses of resurfacing and replacement for a long time.
+Luckily with asphalt pavement, timely repairs don’t cost a lot and help you avoid major expenses of resurfacing and replacement for a long time.
 Click here to learn about our asphalt repair services.

 So how to go about making an asphalt budget?
 Here are five tips to help you get started.